Insider trading plea not valid after major ruling: U.S. prosecutors

-NEW YORK (Reuters) - U.S. prosecutors have concluded that a former Wyoming Retirement System chief investment officer’s insider trading guilty plea is no longer valid following a major appellate ruling limiting the ability of authorities to prosecute insider trading cases.
+NEW YORK, March 9 (Reuters) - U.S. prosecutors have concluded that a former Wyoming Retirement System chief investment officer’s insider trading guilty plea is no longer valid following a major appellate ruling limiting the ability of authorities to prosecute insider trading cases.

 Prosecutors in a letter filed on Friday in Manhattan federal court said they believed admissions John Johnson made in 2013 about his trading ahead of a technology merger were “insufficient to support the guilty plea” following the ruling.